Are you working with Amazon S3 and would you like an easy way to perform your batch operations? We have what you are looking for!

-While Amazon S3 Batch Operations executes the process, the plug-in offers the possibility to monitor real-time the execution.
-Such monitor page, called Workflow details, is accessible from the monitor jobs view and contains all details about the job.
+While Amazon S3 executes the process, the plug-in offers the possibility to monitor real-time execution.
+Such monitor page, called Workflow details, is accessible from the monitor jobs view, and contains all the details about the job.
 Refresh the page to see the updates.

-Thus, thanks to the Amazon S3 Batch Operations plug-in, you can automate your Amazon S3 Batch Operations jobs and monitor them, all from one place.
+Thus, thanks to the Amazon S3 plug-in, you can automate your operations on Amazon S3 and monitor them, all from one place.

-On Automation Hub there are many other integrations that will enable you to automate everything you want.
+On Automation Hub you can find many other integrations that will enable you to automate everything you want.